-The first years following law school can be overwhelming and managing your finances can take a backseat to focusing on your career.
+The first years following law school can be overwhelming, and managing your finances can take a backseat to focusing on your career.
 With five must-know money tips, you can take charge by paying down debt, saving for future goals and preparing for life’s milestone moments.

-Pay off and/or refinance debt.
+Pay off and/or refinance law school debt

 - First, pay off high-interest debt.
 Credit cards, for instance, tend to accrue interest at a higher rate than other loans.
 Eliminating these balances can free monthly cash flow and give you a boost of confidence to tackle other debts.

 - Make lump sum payments.
 When possible, channel an annual bonus or tax refund toward an outstanding loan balance to expedite the payoff and reduce the total interest paid over time.
+Learn more about ways to pay off your student debt.

-Focus on the long haul.
+Focus on the long haul

 A young attorney has a full financial plate, and it is difficult to predict 10 years into the future, let alone 20 or 40.
 Even so, large life goals — such as marriage, children, home ownership or a partnership buy-in — require preparation.
 Articulate your aspirations early, so you can plan and make steady progress.
 Successful long-term savers have time and compound interest on their side.

 A great way to approach long-term goals is to get advice from a team.
-This may include a personal banker and, if needed, a financial planner or tax attorney who you can go to for guidance on how to plan for the future.
+This may include a personal banker and, if needed, a financial planner or tax attorney whom you can go to for guidance on how to plan for the future.

 Whatever the long-term goals, don’t neglect saving for retirement.
 Take advantage of workplace retirement plans to set aside pre-tax dollars.
 Pay close attention to whether your employers will match employee contributions to a 401(k) or other defined contribution plan.
-This should be the first place you put your savings dollars to get that additional matching money free.
+This should be the first place you put your savings dollars to get that free additional matching money.
 Set aside at least enough to benefit from your employer’s generosity and build contributions over time for faster growth.

 Life happens fast.
 An unexpected job loss or illness are just two events that could shake a solid financial foundation.
 One effective way to cope is to keep emergency funds on hand.